earthly/website/blog/_posts/2023-06-08-dont-configure-control-flow.md

 ## YAML

-The first step is to pull some of the commands out of bash and use YAML instead.
+The first step is to pull some of the commands out of Bash and use YAML instead.

 Let's refactor to `commands.yaml`: